romeolandry/TF_Train_OD_IS/README.md

         ├─..
         └─ ...

     Run the following command to generate record file.
-If project doesn't content images and annotation, the coco dataset will be automaticly downloaded.
+If project doesn't content images and annotation, the coco dataset will be automaticly downloaded and unpack.

         python run.py --data_preprocessing